heytushar13/Railway-Announcement-Software/README.md

 Odd no. files that audio which we add and even no. files are those files that are auto-generated.

 # Output-
-Train details that you entered in excel sheet, only that train's announcements autu-generated as an output.
+Train details that you entered in excel sheet, only that train's announcements auto-generated as an output.